scroll-tech/scroll/specs/CrossDomainMessaging.md

 On the L1, there are three entry points for users and dapps to send a message to L2.

-1. We provide a few standard gateway contracts to deposit Ether and several standard tokens such as ERC20, ERC-721, and ERC-1155.
+- We provide a few standard gateway contracts to deposit Ether and several standard tokens such as ERC20, ERC-721, and ERC-1155.
 You can check out [Deposit](Deposit.md) to find out more details about these gateways.
 The gateways will encode the deposit to a message and send to `L1ScrollMessenger.sendMessage`.
-2. Users can directly use `L1ScrollMessenger.sendMessage` to send arbitrary messages to L2.
+- Users can directly use `L1ScrollMessenger.sendMessage` to send arbitrary messages to L2.
-3. Users can also use `L1MessageQueue.appendEnforcedTransaction` to send enforced transactions to L2.
+- Users can also use `L1MessageQueue.appendEnforcedTransaction` to send enforced transactions to L2.

+**Send Arbitrary Messages**

-Inside `L1ScrollMessenger`, the `sendMessage` function wraps the user message to the crossdomain calldata and calls `L1MessageQueue.appendCrossDomainMessage` to append the L1 initialized transaction to the `messageQueue`.
+In the `L1ScrollMessenger.sendMessage` function, it converts the message to cross domain calldata and passes it to `L1MessageQueue.appendCrossDomainMessage` to append to the `messageQueue`.
+This function also estimates the cross domain message fee (more details in [Cross Domain Message Fee](#cross-domain-message-fee)) and deducts it from the transferred Ether.
+If the amount cannot cover the fee and value to transfer to L2, the transaction will fail.
+All excess Ether will be refunded to the designated `refundAddress` or sender if not specified.

+After entering into `L1MessageQueue` contract, the `appendCrossDomainMessage` function computes the transaction hash given the target address, calldata, and gas limit.
+Note that the transaction hash computed in the contract is the same as the transaction hash of the corresponding L2 transaction for this message.
+In addition, the `appendCrossDomainMessage` function can be only called by `L1ScrollMessenger` because the fee is deducted by the

+**Send Enforced Transaction**

+TBA

 <!--
 Inside the `sendMessage` function, the `L1ScrollMessenger` contract will call into `L1MessageQueue.appendCrossDomainMessage` to append the cross domain message.
 Then `L1MessageQueue` will emit a `QueueTransaction` event, which is monitored by the Relayer.
 The Relayer will wait for the confirmation of the blocks in Layer 1.
 Currently, the Relayer wait for the blocks to become `safe`.
 After that, the Relayer will initiate a transaction in layer 2, calling function `L2ScrollMessenger.relayMessage` and finally, the message is executed in layer 2.